Staudinger reaction: Staudinger reduction

 The overall conversion is a mild method of reducing an azide to an amine.
 Triphenylphosphine or tributylphosphine are most commonly used, yielding tributylphosphine oxide or triphenylphosphine oxide as a side product in addition to the desired amine.
 An example of a Staudinger reduction is the organic synthesis of the pinwheel compound 1,3,5-tris(aminomethyl)-2,4,6-triethylbenzene.

 Reaction mechanism

 The reaction mechanism centers around the formation of an iminophosphorane through nucleophilic addition of the aryl or alkyl phosphine at the terminal nitrogen atom of the organic azide and expulsion of diatomic nitrogen.
 The iminophosphorane is then hydrolyzed in the second step to the amine and a phosphine oxide byproduct.

 Staudinger ligation

 Of interest in chemical biology is the Staudinger ligation, which has been called one of the most important bioconjugation methods.
 Two versions of the Staudinger ligation have been developed.
 Both begin with the classic iminophosphorane reaction.

-In classical Staudinger ligation, the organophosphorus compound becomes incorporated into the peptide.
+In the classical Staudinger ligation, the organophosphorus compound becomes incorporated into the nascent amide.
 Typically, appended to the organophosphorus component are reporter groups such as fluorophores.
-In traceless Staudinger ligation, the organophosphorus group dissociates giving a phosphorus-free bioconjugate.
+In the traceless Staudinger ligation, the organophosphorus group dissociates, giving a phosphorus-free peptide or bioconjugate.